-We identified material weaknesses in connection with our internal control over financial reporting.
-Although we are taking steps to remediate these material weaknesses, we may not be successful in doing so in a timely manner, or at all, and we may identify other material weaknesses.
+We identified a material weakness in connection with our internal control over financial reporting.
+Although we are taking steps to remediate this material weakness, we may not be successful in doing so in a timely manner, or at all, and we may identify other material weaknesses.